13 Greatest Irish Symbols That Will Blow Your Mind

 The Irish harp is a stringed musical instrument that’s said to be one of the oldest in the world.
 The Irish Harp has been a symbol of Ireland since at least the 11th century.
 It was used by musicians in ancient times and later became the national emblem, based on the Brian Boru Harp, the legendary High King of Ireland.

-This Irish harp is also known as the Trinity Harp and is on display in Trinity College.
+This Irish harp is also known as the Trinity Harp and one of the most famous harps is on display in Trinity College, Dublin.

-Meaning: The harp represents Ireland’s rich musical heritage and is a symbol of the country’s history and cultural identity.
-The harp has since became a symbol of Irish nationalism and resistance against British rule early on in the establishment of Ireland as a free state.
+Meaning: The harp represents Ireland’s rich musical heritage and is a symbol of Irelands’ history and cultural identity.
+The harp has since become a symbol of Irish nationalism and resistance against British rule early on in the establishment of Ireland as a free state.

 During the 1500s the harp was seen as a threat to the British Crown because it was such a source of pride and hope for the Irish.
 Harps were ordered to be burnt, while harpists were condemned and executed.
 It took almost 200 years before the harp was heard and enjoyed in Ireland once again.

-The harp, both as a musical instrument and as Ireland’s national symbol, played an important part in Ireland’s long, turbulent history.
+The harp, both as a musical instrument and as Ireland’s national symbol, played an important part in the long, turbulent history of Ireland.

 The Irish Harp is the national symbol of Ireland and appears on Irish coins, the Presidential Seal, the Irish passport, and the coat of arms.
 The instrument’s association with Ireland dates back to the 1500s.
 However, the harp is officially recognized as the national symbol only when depicted in a ‘left-facing’ position.